 - Officers: play a key role in general processes in operational and non-operational areas, draft reports, implement policies, coordinate specific areas of work or a team's work content, or represent ENISA in external activities.
-Typically these posts would be filled by Temporary Agents in the bracket AD5 to AD7, Contract Agents FG III to IV, Seconded National Experts and exceptionally by AST3 to 7.
+Typically these posts would be filled by Temporary Agents in the bracket AD5 to AD7, Contract Agents FGIII to IV, Seconded National Experts and exceptionally by AST3 to 5.
 All Officers will be under direct supervision and they will contribute to the completion of the above-mentioned tasks and may play a supporting and active role in the development of overall tasks and work. - Experts: play a key role in specific processes in the operational areas only, draft reports, implement policies, coordinate specific areas of work or a team's work content, or represent ENISA in external activities.
-Typically these posts would be filled by Temporary Agents (2f) in the bracket AD5 to AD9, Contract Agents FGIV and Seconded National Experts.
-Temporary Agents (2f) at grades AD5 to 9 and Contract Agents at FG IV under direct supervision will contribute to the completion of the above-mentioned tasks and may play a supporting and active role in the development of overall tasks and work. - Assistants: working in operational and non-operational roles, these staff members play a supporting role in areas such as administration, procurement, finance, human resources, research, operations and communication, under the supervision of a Senior Assistant and/or a higher-level function.
-These posts would be filled by Temporary Agents (2f) in the bracket AST1-AST5 and with Contract Agents Function Group I to III.
+Typically these posts would be filled by Temporary Agents in the bracket AD5 to AD9, Contract Agents FGII-IV and Seconded National Experts.
+Temporary Agents at grades AD5 to 9 and Contract Agents at function group II to IV under direct supervision will contribute to the completion of the above-mentioned tasks and may play a supporting and active role in the development of overall tasks and work. - Senior Assistants: in operational and non-operational roles, these staff provide support in the drafting of documents and assistance in the implementation of policies and procedures in areas such as administration, procurement, finance, human resources, research, operations and communication, following advice from the hierarchy.
+Typically these posts would be filled by Temporary Agents in the bracket AST10 to AST11. - Assistants: working in operational and non-operational roles, these staff members play a supporting role in areas such as administration, procurement, finance, human resources, research, operations and communication, under the supervision of a Senior Assistant and/or a higher level function.
+Typically these posts would be filled by Temporary Agents in the bracket AST1-AST9 and with Contract Agents Function Group I to IV.

 In addition to the above-mentioned generic profiles, the Agency in order to increase its efficiency and effectiveness in 2014 adopted an Executive Director's Decision (Decision 81/2013 of the Executive Director of the Agency of 1st October 2013 on the organisation of ENISA).
-This relates to the Head of Department, whose role is to co-ordinate and supervise specific activities undertaken by staff in the department.
+This relates to the Head of Department, whose role is to co-ordinate and supervise specific activities undertaken by staff in the department they are responsible for.